How to transform an environmentally unsustainable society into an environmentally sustainable one

 Environmentally sustainable societies conserve, manage and protect their natural resources (or natural capital) properly, and live on the income that their natural resources generate.

-Environmentally sustainable societies know that if they waste, excessively deplete and mismanage their GOD-given natural resources/capital, they will deteriorate from a sustainable level to an unsustainable level.
+Environmentally sustainable societies know that if they waste, excessively deplete and mismanage their natural resources/capital, they will deteriorate from a sustainable level to an unsustainable one.

 Environmentally sustainable societies exploit natural resources (i.e., the Earth’s natural capital or fund which nature provides for all human beings, plants and animals), and use them to enhance their environments and increase their present and future ability to meet human, animal and plant needs.